 - And which search engine got you the most traffic, Google, Bing, Yahoo, etc.

+Here, the search engine is a service which allows all internet user to search for any content, query, and product throughout the world wide web.
 The data received from the above analysis will assist to breakdown referral sources and identify the sites you require to work with the most.

 For example: If your top referral source is Facebook, then you need to have exclusive Facebook content to make your Twitter audience feel special.